programa-stic/barf-project/barf/README.md

 * Load binary programs in different formats (``ELF``, ``PE``, etc),
 * It supports the Intel x86 architecture for 32 and 64 bits,
 * It operates on an intermediate language ([REIL]) thus all analysis algorithm are architecture-agnostic,
-* It has integration with [Z3] SMT solver which means that you can express fragments of code as formulae and check restrictions on them.
+* It has integration with [Z3] and [CVC4] SMT solvers which means that you can express fragments of code as formulae and check restrictions on them.

 It is currently *under development*.